2024 BEST RESPIRATOR For Resin - Why It's NEEDED

 The Best Respirator For Resin

-The BEST respirator for resin will have an N95 or equivalent rating with replaceable cartridges that filter organic gasses and vapors, it will make an airtight seal, and it should be adjustable and comfortable.
+The BEST respirator for epoxy resin will have an N95 or equivalent rating with replaceable cartridges that filter organic gasses and vapors, it will make an airtight seal, and it should be adjustable and comfortable.

 We have a few suggestions for you:

-For epoxy resin art, crafts and pouring, we are recommending the PD-100 for resin work.
+For epoxy resin art, crafts and pouring, we are recommending this PD-100 for ALL resin work.
 The full face respirator is the PD-100,but you can get the same filtration protection without the face shield in the T-60 model.

 We have a full face respirator and a half face respirator from this company, and always opt for the full face when working with resin.
 We personally have the PD-101, which is the mask you see me wearing in all of my photos in this article, and we will talk about this mask more below.

 The PD-100 Full Face Respirator For Resin